BasicPrimitives/javascript/samples/InactiveItems.md

-# Inactive items in layout
+# Inactive items
-Inactive items are regular items excluded from navigation.
-For example they can be used to add departments titles into hierarchy or terminator items indicating number of available items for dynamic download and unfolding sub hierarchy.
+Inactive items are regular items excluded from the navigation and deprived of interactivity.
+For example, we can add department titles into hierarchy or terminator items, indicating the number of available items for dynamic adding into the structure.

-Chart's API provides two ways to set inactive items.
-The first one is isActive option of ItemConfig options class and the second way is via template configuration.
-In majority of scenarios inactive items are supposed to have custom item template, so deactivating user interaction via item template is the most appropriate for application design.
+Chart's API provides two ways to set make items inactive.
+The first one is the `isActive` option of the ItemConfig options class and the second way is via template configuration.
+In most scenarios, the inactive items are supposed to have a custom item template, so deactivating user interaction via template is the most appropriate for application design.

 See following configuration classes:

-* `primitives.OrgItemConfig`
-* `primitives.FamItemConfig`
-* `primitives.TemplateConfig`
+* `OrgItemConfig`
-* `primitives.TemplateConfig`
+* `TemplateConfig`

-They have following option:
+They have the following option:

-`isActive` - If it is true then item having this template is selectable in hierarchy and it has mouse over highlight.
+* `isActive` - Setting it to false makes items inactive in diagram layout, so they become irresponsive to mouse and keyboard navigation events.

+If you need to disable controls interactivity, it provides global scope options to disable mouse highlights and cursor navigation.

 [JavaScript](javascript.controls/CaseInactiveItems.html)